andrew/ultimate-awesome/README.md

 - [awesome-opensource-boilerplates](https://github.com/einguterwaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
 Build your next software-as-a-service project with battle-tested open source foundations.
 - [awesome-cyber-security](https://github.com/fabionoth/awesome-cyber-security) - A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
 - [awesome-ansible](https://github.com/ansible-community/awesome-ansible) - Awesome Ansible List.
-- [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
 - [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [awesome-ai-coding-tools](https://github.com/ai-for-developers/awesome-ai-coding-tools) - A curated list of AI-powered coding tools.
 - [awesome-LangGraph](https://github.com/vonzosten/awesome-LangGraph) - An index of the LangChain + LangGraph ecosystem: concepts, projects, tools, templates, and guides for LLM & multi-agent apps.
+- [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
+This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-spark](https://github.com/awesome-spark/awesome-spark) - A curated list of awesome Apache Spark packages and resources.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
 - [awesome-video](https://github.com/krzemienski/awesome-video) - A curated list of awesome streaming video tools, frameworks, libraries, and learning resources.
 - [awesome-android-ai-dev-sources](https://github.com/gracker/awesome-android-ai-dev-sources) - 这个项目记录了个人订阅的一些科技人的Blog地址,欢迎大家推荐,一起来完善! 欢迎自荐.
 - [awesome-markdown](https://github.com/mundimark/awesome-markdown) - A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.).
-- [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
-This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [quasar-awesome](https://github.com/quasarframework/quasar-awesome) - 🎉 A list of awesome things related to Quasar.
 - [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM/VLM/VLA/World Model for Autonomous Driving(LLM4AD) resources (continually updated).
 - [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.